mlegghl/hl-sfdc/README.md

 your package.
 Please make sure all new apex code has valid unit tests.
 You can run all the tests using the following command:

-`sfdx force:apex:test:run -u SCRATCH_ENV_NAME -c -r human --wait 10`
+`sf apex run test --target-org SCRATCH_ENV_NAME -c -r human --wait 10`

 ## Making a Release